vigneshSs-07/vigneshSs-07/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=vigneshSs-07.vigneshSs-07)

+-  Hi, i'm a passionate self-taught Data Scientist as well as Data Engineer from India.
+My passion for data lies with dreaming up ideas and making them come true with elegant      machine learning models and flexible data pipelines.
+I take great care in models, pipelines and code quality of the things I build.
+-  I am also an open-source enthusiast.
+I learned a lot from the open-source community and I love to collaborate and share knowledge.
+-  💬 Ask me about Data Science and Cloud platforms, I am happy to help;
 -  I’m currently working as a Data Scientist in **Deloitte USI**.
 Working in real time ML project for Healthcare client.
 -  Completed Microsoft Certified Azure Data Scientist Associate [Microsoft Data Scientist](https://www.credly.com/badges/91fffff4-5df5-480d-a0f3-b85f85781522/public_url)
 -  Completed Certification in Microsoft as Microsoft Certified Azure AI Fundamentals [AI Fundamentals](https://certification.microsoft.com/badge)